siddhss5/siddhss5.github.io/README.md

 ---

-## Updating Publications, Projects & Videos
+## Updating Publications, Projects, Awards & Videos

 ### Automatic Generation

-Publications, projects, and videos data are **automatically generated** before every Jekyll build via dedicated plugins.
+Publications, projects, awards, and videos data are **automatically generated** before every Jekyll build via dedicated plugins.
 This means:

 - When you run `bundle exec jekyll serve`, all data is regenerated automatically
 - No manual step needed for local development